Top partners tackling vector dark matter: Introduction

 \nt The dark matter (DM) stands as one of the most tantalising components in our Universe, becoming nowadays one of the most mysterious conundrums unknown so far.
 The particle physics and astrophysics community are currently seeking for DM signals in order to unveil its nature and involved properties.
 A weak interacting massive particle (WIMP)~\cite{Steigman:1984ac} has been a long-standing DM candidate, having resurged since the successful experimental confirmation of the Standard Model (SM) Higgs sector.
 Singlet elementary scalars have been additionally considered in the last years~\cite{Djouadi:2011aa,Mambrini:2011ri,Kadastik:2011aa, Batell:2011pz,He:2011gc}, extended a posteriori with composite scalars in the light of composite Higgs models (CHMs).
-These scenarios represent an appealing option to supersymmetry, rendering the DM candidates much lighter than the new physics compositeness scale, as they enter onto the stage as pseudo-Nambu-Goldstone bosons (pNGBs) of a new strongly interacting sector.
+These scenarios represent an appealing option to supersymmetry, rendering the DM candidates much lighter than the new physics compositeness scale, as they enter onto the stage like the pseudo-Nambu-Goldstone bosons (pNGBs) of a new strongly interacting sector.
 Specific models have been explored for instance in~\cite{Frigerio:2012uc, Gripaios:2009pe,Chala:2012af,Barnard:2014tla}.
 In other contexts, there have been interesting claims for vector dark matter (VDM), arising from an additional $U(1)_X$ gauge symmetry~\cite{Hambye:2008bq,Lebedev:2011iq,Farzan:2012hh,Baek:2012se, Baek:2014jga,Duch:2015jta}, recently analysed and compared against scalar dark matter (SDM) models~\cite{Azevedo:2018oxv}.

-On the other hand, different WIMP-ordinary matter interactions exits, dividing thus the WIMP searches into three methods: direct detection (DD), indirect detection (ID) and collider search.
-Among them, DD experiments pursue the scattering of dark matter particles off atomic nuclei.
+On the other hand, different WIMP-ordinary matter interactions exist, splitting thus the WIMP searches into three methods: direct detection (DD), indirect detection (ID) and collider search.
+Among them, the DD experiments pursue the scattering of dark matter particles off atomic nuclei.
 No clear signals of dark matter from DD experiments have been detected till now, leaving us instead with upper limits on the WIMP-nuclei scattering cross section.
-Enhanced by the squared total nucleon number in a nucleus, the loop-level spin-independent (SI) amplitudes can compensate the loop suppression, dominating thus the WIMP-nuclei cross section.
-Hence, recent upper limits from DD experiments should sizeably constraint on such loop-induced SI cross section.
+The coherent sum of spin-independent (SI) nucleon amplitudes leads to a strong enhancement for large nuclei.
+Enhanced by the squared total nucleon number in a nucleus, the loop level SI amplitudes can compensate the loop suppression, dominating thus the WIMP-nuclei cross section.
+No such enhancement for SD interactions occurs in nuclei.
+Hence, recent upper limits from DD experiments should sizeably constrain the loop-induced SI cross section.